voiceflow/runtime-client-js/docs/advanced-usage.md

 We frequently refer to a conversation session in the documentation.
 A **conversation session** is an ongoing execution of the Voiceflow app.

 The `RuntimeClient` is said to store the current state of the conversation session.
-The most recent `Context` object returned by an interaction method contains the state of the current conversation session.
+The most recent `Context` object returned by an interaction method, such as `.start()` or `.sendText()`, also contains the state of the current conversation session.

 Typically, a conversation session begins when you call **`.start()`** and it is said to have terminated when some `context` returned by a subsequent interaction method returns `true` for **`.isEnding()`.** For example: